← Back to Blog

 Local Regulations and Compliance

-Tax obligations, including provincial sales tax and local accommodation fees, must be factored into pricing strategies to maintain profitability.
-Additionally, properties must meet safety standards, and many insurance providers require commercial coverage for STR operations, which adds to overall costs.
+Nova Scotia's regulatory framework directly impacts STR operations and pricing.
+All hosts must register properties and adhere to local licensing or zoning laws.
+Tax obligations include provincial sales tax and local accommodation fees, which must be factored into pricing strategies.
+Properties must meet safety standards, and many insurance providers require commercial coverage for STR operations.

 Dynamic Pricing Tools and Solutions